 The Sanctuary

 Klettsvik, the large natural bay area, measuring 32,000m² (equivalent to 344,445ft²) and up to 10 metres (equivalent to 30ft) deep, delivers significant space for the belugas to swim, explore and deep dive.
+In the future, once Little White and Little Grey have settled in the bay permanently, it may be possible for additional belugas join them.

 To keep the whales safe, the bay itself is enclosed by netting from the surface to the sea bed.
 We have a specially built pontoon and care pool area that provides our expert care team with access to look after Little White and Little Grey.